Tuition & Financial Aid

 As a student at the School of Continuing Studies, you may be eligible for federal financial aid.
 To determine eligibility for financial aid, you must complete the Free Application for Federal Student Aid (FAFSA).
 You should also answer the fall/spring survey posted on the personal tab of MyAccess in addition to the FAFSA.
 Georgetown's Federal Student Aid code is 001445.

 To be eligible for Federal Student Loans, you must be enrolled at least half-time as determined by the University Registrar.

 Summer Financial Aid

 If you are applying for financial aid for the 2019 summer academic term, you should complete both the 2018–2019 FAFSA and the 2019 summer survey.
-2019 summer surveys will be posted on the personal tab of MyAccess in March of 2019.
+2019 summer surveys are posted on the personal tab of MyAccess.